 Place stones around the liner to secure it.
 Fill the pond with water and let it sit overnight to test for possible punctures.
 If the pond doesn’t leak, you can finish building it!

 9 – Place the river stones on the ramp to create a beach.

 Install the pump filter kit in the deep end and run the tube to either a pond spitter (like our frog) or a waterfall, or just let it pump straight to a fountain above the pump.

 11 – Landscaping your wildlife pond

-Finish the landscaping by placing water plants (to create shelter for the critters), a pot with bog plants so dragonflies have a resting place and plant a few bushes close to the pond so birds have a perch.
+Finish the landscaping by placing native water plants (to create shelter for the critters), a pot with bog plants so dragonflies have a resting place and plant a few bushes close to the pond so birds have a perch.